QubesOS/qubes-doc/common-tasks/usb.md

  1. Read the [Assigning Devices] page to learn how to list and identify your USB controllers.
 Carefully check whether you have a USB controller that would be appropriate to assign to a USB qube.
-Note that it should be have no input devices, programmable devices, and any other devices that must be directly available to dom0.
+Note that it should have no input devices, programmable devices, and any other devices that must be directly available to dom0.
 If you find a free controller, note its name and proceed to step 2.